 Train trip to Vila Real de Santa Antonio

-We never went west of Faro.
+During our time on the Algarve we never went west of Faro.
 We had no genuine interest in what those areas had to offer, so we spent our time enjoying where we lived.

 From the train station it is a short walk to the town centre of yet another typical Portuguese town – from pristine to derelict.
 The old town surrounds an expansive touristy plaza—restaurants offering "English Breakfast" detracting from the local ambience.

 There are two beach options from Santa Lucia.
 The closest one, Praia da Terra Estreita, is a short ferry trip across the river.
 This ferry runs from May to October.